-Medics despair as France’s ‘third way’ virus strategy flails
+Hospital workers despair as France’s virus strategy flails

 But sometimes their work pays off.
 “Two people who were in the most serious condition for 60 days left on their own two feet, and they sent us photos,” he said.
 “That boosts our morale and makes us realize that what we are doing is useful.”

-Sylvie Corbet in Paris contributed.
+Sylvie Corbet in Paris and Maria Cheng in London contributed.

 Follow AP’s pandemic coverage: